nnoce14/NeuroflowCodingProject/README.md

 NeuroflowCodingProject
 =======================

-A simple RESTful API written in Python using Flask and SQLAlchemy.
+A simple REST API written in Python using Flask and SQLAlchemy.

 Installation
 ------------